fuzzylabs/edge-vision-power-estimation/README.md

 The [`sample_data`](model_training/sample_data) directory contains a handful of TRT Engine files for you to try.
 These files contain the features used to generate predictions for different CNN models.

-[DagsHub](https://dagshub.com/fuzzylabs/edge-vision-power-estimation/src/main/preprocessed_data) contains `trt_engine_info.json` files for 21 popular CNN models which you can run inference over yourself by downloading and passing to the same inference script above with the `--trt-engine-path` flag.
+[DagsHub](https://dagshub.com/fuzzylabs/edge-vision-power-estimation/src/main/preprocessed_data) contains `trt_engine_info.json` files for 21 popular CNN models which you can run inference over yourself by downloading and passing the path to the same inference script above with the `--trt-engine-path` flag.

 ---